stepanskryabin/Resume/index.md

 - development of a protocol for server-client interaction (own protocol based on JSON:API)
 - implementation of the protocol in the server code, as well as writing other server functions
-- server stack FastAPI, SQLObject, PostgreSQL, pydantic
+- server stack starlette, SQLObject, PostgreSQL, pydantic
 - deploying to Google Cloud
 - writing autotests using unittest
 - organizing a group of developers to work together on GitHub